juhasev/sample-ninja-help/edit-project-links-entry-link.md

 https://surveyengine.com?project_id=343&pid=4b6c7e1e-2ec3-4cc7-975a-5a523d55248f

+If you toggle on "Random test ID" SampleNinja will send random panelist ID to your test survey when using the test button (blue link button).
+Is some cases this makes testing easier especially if duplicate IDs are blocked by the survey software.

 ### Signing and security
 You should always use signing if your target platform supports it.
 This prevents URL tampering.
 Sample Ninja supports